 Coffee Processing

-What is coffee processing?
-Coffee processing refers to the steps that turn freshly picked coffee cherries into dried green beans, that are then sent to a mill to be prepared for export.
+The definition of coffee processing is the steps that turn freshly picked coffee cherries into dried green beans that are then sent to a mill to be prepared for export.
 It involves removing the fruit layers surrounding the coffee seed and drying it to a precise moisture level.
 The coffee processing method used affects the final flavour, quality, and shelf life.

 Once coffee cherries are picked, they need to be processed directly to avoid spoilage.
 Coffee processing methods vary depending on tradition, infrastructure, climate, and desired flavour profile—but the desired goal is always the same: remove the layers around the seed (pulp, mucilage, parchment) and dry the beans to a stable moisture level.